List of Marvel Comics teams and organizations: Paragons

+The Paragons are an organization appearing in American comic books published by Marvel Comics.

-The Paragons are a fictional team made up of students of the Xavier Institute and are instructed by members of the X-Men.
+The Paragons are a team made up of students of the Xavier Institute and are instructed by members of the X-Men.
 They consist of DJ, Match, Pixie, Preview, Trance, and Wolf Cub.
 The squad's colors are green, pink, and black.
 The Paragons are initially advised by original New Mutants member Wolfsbane.
 Wolfsbane is involved in a scandal when her romantic relationship with a student, Elixir, is brought to light.
 She chooses to leave before the school has a chance to fire her.
 Magma is assigned as the squad's new advisor.

 People's Defense Force

-There are two different versions of the People's Defense Force.
+There are two versions of the People's Defense Force.

 People's Defense Force (Belgium version)

 This version of the People's Defense Force is a group of Hank Pym's enemies that operate out of the Bratislava Prison Superhuman Research Center.

 People's Defense Force (China version)

 This version of the People's Defense Force is China's sanctioned superhero team following the breakup of China Force.